varshiniramanathan/3D-genome-analysis-tutorials/quickstart.md

 ## Visualization with Hi-Glass:

 Hi-Glass is a web viewer that supports 3D genomics datasets in addition to 1D tracks.
-Please follow the "visualization" section of the [Micro-C/RCMC paper](https://www.nature.com/articles/s41596-026-01393-3) to set up a docker instance. (@Hansen Lab, we have a shared instance running.
+Please follow the "visualization" section of the [Micro-C/RCMC paper](https://www.nature.com/articles/s41596-026-01393-3) to set up an instance via docker. (@Hansen Lab, we have a shared instance running.
 Please see the private docs for instructions.)

 We often want to use 1D tracks like .bigwig and .bed files to view alongside our 3D genomics.
 To add 1D tracks, we use a package called [`clodius`](https://pypi.org/project/clodius/) to aggregate datasets in a zoom-able way, since they are not inherently multi-binsize like .mcools.
 There is detailed information of how to load various datasets on the [Hi-Glass page](https://pkerpedjiev.github.io/higlass-docs-beta/data_preparation.html) but here are some snippets: